boxyhq/jackson-examples/apps/react/README.md

 # SAML Jackson + React App Example

-This demo app shows how to add SAML SSO to an React app using SAML Jackson.
+This demo app shows how to add SAML SSO to a React app using SAML Jackson.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For a detailed walkthrough refer to the guide: https://boxyhq.com/guides/jackson/frameworks/react

+This example app needs you to run jackson as a service.

 ## Setup the app

 Please follow the below instructions.

-### Install dependencies
+### 1. Install dependencies

 ```bash
 npm install
 ```

+### 2. Configure your local environment

+Update the `.env` file if needed.

-### Run the app
+### 3. Run the app

 ```bash
 npm run dev:react